 So have you ever thought about changing your job shifts?
 Or switching your career to work a particular shift that you prefer over anything else?

-It’s definitely a matter of cracking that interview you’ve been eyeing, but first, let’s dive deep into understanding these different shifts and their pros and cons:
+It’s definitely a matter of cracking that interview you’ve been eyeing, but first, let’s dive deep into understanding these different shifts and their pros and cons.
+But first, let’s define right away what is the first shift.

 What Are the 2nd and 3rd Shifts?